Carotid Artery Ultrasound

 A narrowed carotid artery is caused by plaque build-up inside the artery walls.
 If the artery becomes too narrow, blood flow to the brain becomes compromised, potentially causing a stroke.
 A carotid ultrasound screening can be used to measure blood flow in the carotid artery, including any areas of narrowing, or stenosis.

-A Preventive Carotid Artery Screening Could Save You From A Stroke
+A Preventive Carotid Artery Ultrasound Could Save You From A Stroke

 What are the symptoms of Carotid Artery Disease (Stroke)?